emasche/London-Fire-Brigade-Incident-Call-Analysis-Jan-Apr-2017-SQL-Tableau/README.md

 ```
 ![Avg call holidays/non-holidays compare to daily mean](SQL-screenshots/avg-holidays-incidents-by-daily-average23.PNG)

+The results indicate that the overall daily incident average is 269 calls.
+On non-holidays, the average daily number of incidents was slightly below this benchmark, at 99% of the overall mean.
+On holidays, the average daily number of incidents was higher, reaching 106% of the overall mean.
+This suggests that incident frequency tends to increase during holidays compared to regular days, which may be linked to changes in social activities, gatherings, and mobility patterns.

 ### 8.3 Holidays vs Non-Holidays breakdown

-The daily total number of incidents has been analysed to compare incidents on holidays versus non-holidays across the year.
+The daily total number of incidents has been detailed to compare incidents on holidays versus non-holidays across the year.

 ```sql
 SELECT